Hiking The Ladder Canyon and Painted Canyon Loop Trail

 Ladder Canyon and Painted Canyon Loop Trail

 As mentioned, it can get extremely hot up here – especially if you’re doing this hike in summer.
 During my visit, it was already well over 100 °F by this time of the day.
-But I have a high tolerance for heat and plenty of experience hiking in these temperatures, so I’m pretty familiar with my body’s limits.

-But if you aren’t, then either don’t attempt this hike in summer or be sure to start it first thing in the morning.
+But if you aren’t, then either don’t attempt this hike in summer, or be sure to start it first thing in the morning.

 Ladder Canyon and Painted Canyon Loop Trail